robertsbd/benjamin-data/_posts/2025-01-25-synthetic-data2.md

 ## Describe the business logic

 - Rules
-  1. A case_sk will go through multiple values of case_status_sk the transitional probability described in the status transitions section
+  1. A case_sk will go through multiple values of case_status_sk defined by the transitional probability described in the status transitions section
   2. Each successive case_status_sk for a case_sk should have a start_date_sk that is equal to the previous end_date_sk
   3. A combination of case_sk and case_status_sk is unique and should only appear in a single row of CASE_STATUS_DIM
   4. A single case_sk should only be associated with one person_sk